-The graduate certificate is a program offered jointly by George Mason University and Georgetown University Medical Center (GUMC).
-This program is aimed at students who have all of their core coursework and extracurricular prerequisites for medical, dental or other health-related fields, but otherwise may have a comparatively limited science background (non-science majors with only the pre-health curricular core, for example), modest grades in the sciences as undergraduates, and/or may also need to improve their Medical College Admission Test, Dental Admission Test, or other pre-professional scores.
+The Advanced Biomedical Sciences (ABS) graduate certificate is a program offered jointly by George Mason University and Georgetown University Medical Center (GUMC).
+This program is designed for students who have all of their core coursework and extracurricular prerequisites for medical, dental or other health-related fields, but otherwise have a comparatively limited science background (non-science majors with only the pre-health curricular core, for example), modest grades in the sciences as undergraduates, and/or also need to improve their Medical College Admission Test, Dental Admission Test, or other pre-professional scores.
 This is a 9-month full-time program that begins each fall semester.
-Most classes are held at George Mason University's Science and Technology Campus in Manassas Virginia with cadaveric anatomy labs held at GUMC.
+Most classes are held at George Mason University's Science and Technology Campus in Manassas, Virginia with cadaveric anatomy labs held at GUMC.

-The graduate certificate may be pursued on a full-time basis in either a lecture-based format or a hybrid format using recorded lecture and a discussion-based classroom experience.
+The graduate certificate may be pursued on a full-time basis in either a lecture-based format or a hybrid format using recorded lectures and a discussion-based classroom experience.
 The program is premium-priced with no tuition distinction between the in-state or out-of-state residency status.

 University-wide admissions policies can be found in Graduate Admissions Policies.